eoinkelly/ember-runloop-handbook/README.md

     2. Perform the work

     but this is subtly incorrect.
-Functions that have been scheduled on a runloop queue can themselves schedule function on **any** queue in the same runloop.
+Functions that have been scheduled on a runloop queue can themselves schedule functions on **any** queue in the same runloop.
 It is true that once the runloop starts executing the queues that code **outside** the queues cannot schedule new jobs.
 In a sense the initial set of jobs that are scheduled are a "starter set" of work and Ember commits to doing it and also